Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/021_Daily Missions and Rewards in Puzzle Games.md

+---
+title: "Daily Missions and Rewards in Puzzle Games"
+---

 # Daily Missions and Rewards in Puzzle Games

 The world of mobile gaming has grown incredibly diverse, with subgenres branching out and becoming increasingly specialized.
 Whether it’s the strategic depth of 4X games or the fast-paced excitement of shooter games, each subgenre demands a unique approach to game design and player engagement.
 Although specialization is highly sought after, there remains a surprising amount of overlap in the features and mechanics used across these different genres.
 Elements like progression systems, in-game currencies, and, importantly, daily missions are common practice, serving as universal tools to enhance player retention and engagement across the board.